 Positive freedom, by contrast, involves the determination of the will by practical reason, rather than by empirical motives (4:446).
 Presumably, positive freedom is realized in the good will (4:393-99).
-Whereas negative freedom precludes heteronomy, autonomy requires positive, and not just negative, freedom (4:446-47; KrV A 534/B 562, A 553-54/B 581-82; KpV 5:61-62, 72, 87).
+Whereas negative freedom precludes heteronomy, autonomy requires positive, and not just negative, freedom (4:446-47; KrVA 534/B 562, A 553-54/B 581-82; KpV 5:61-62, 72, 87).

-However, Kant believes that practical freedom (both negative and positive freedom) requires transcendental freedom (4:454, 461).
-Transcendental freedom presupposes the transcendental idealist claim that the world can be divided into phenomena and noumena-how things appear to us and how they are in themselves.
+However, Kant believes that practical freedom (the combination of negative and positive freedom) requires transcendental freedom (4:454, 461).
+Transcendental freedom presupposes the transcendental idealist claim that the world can be divided into phenomena and noumena: how things appear to us and how they are in themselves.
 Kant is an incompatibilist, hard determinist about phenomenal freedom.
-The world of phenomena is casually determined, which precludes freedom of the will.
+The world of phenomena is causally determined, which precludes freedom of the will.
 However, the self as noumenon is not subject to the causal laws that apply to phenomena.
-Insofar as an agent's noumenal self determines her will and actions, she will be free (4:450-53; KrV A 534/B 562; KpV 5:3-4, 43, 46, 94-106).
+Insofar as an agent's noumenal self determines his or her will and actions, he or she will be free (4:450-53; KrVA 534/B 562; KpV 5:3-4, 43, 46, 94-106).
 Kant believes that it is practically necessary for us to believe that we are free.
-While we can't know that we are noumenally free, transcendental idealism assures us that this kind of freedom is possible and not precluded by what we know.
+While we cannot know that we are noumenally free, transcendental idealism assures us that this kind of freedom is possible and not precluded by what we know.
 In this way, transcendental freedom becomes a practical postulate (4:449-61; 5:132-33).

 Though sympathetic with Kant's claims about practical freedom, Green is skeptical about transcendental freedom.
-Like Green and others, I want to focus on practical, rather than transcendental, freedom.6 But it is worth mentioning some of the concerns that Green expresses
+Like Green and others, I want to focus on practical, rather than transcendental, freedom.6 But it is worth mentioning some of the concerns that Green expresses about transcendental freedom in his lectures on Kant's ethics (Works, II).
+Green thinks that transcendental freedom is neither necessary nor sufficient for freedom and responsibility.